jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 Each `<li/>` in the document will have the class 'newClass' added.

-On the other hand, some methods do not iterate over the collection. `.each()` is required when we need to get information from our element before we set a new value.
+On the other hand, some methods do not iterate over the collection. `.each()` is required when we need to get information from the element before setting a new value.

 This will not work:

 ```
+// doesn't work:
 $("li").val( $( this ).val() + "%" );

 // .val() does not change the execution context, so this === window
 ```

-and should be written like so:
+Rather, this is how it should be written:

 ```
 $("li").each( function(i, el) {